pancakeswap/pancake-document/products/coming-soon/flexible-staking.md

 ![New Cake Pool](../../.gitbook/assets/cake-pool-enabled1-small.png)

 6\.
-For Flexible Staking simply press **Flexible**, enter the amount of CAKE you wish to stake, click **Confirm** and confirm the transaction in your wallet.
+For Flexible Staking simply press **Flexible**, which will present a new window, enter the amount of CAKE you wish to stake, click **Confirm** and confirm the transaction in your wallet.

 ![Flexible Staking Deposit](../../.gitbook/assets/cake-pool-flex-deposit.png)